How to Write a Science Blog: Step-by-Step Science Blogging Guide

 At this point, the text is done, but there is still some final polishing.
 This includes images, links, and publishing your article.

 After your featured image, you can include plenty of other images.
 Graphs, maps, memes, it’s all fair game.
-It is generally considered “best practice” to have enough visual elements, so there is usually one on your screen as you scroll through an article.
+If you want maximize the SEO performance of your blog, you should try to have enough visual elements, so there is usually one on your screen as you scroll through an article.
 This can be a tremendous amount of work for a content writer without a production team to work with, so it is possible to stick with one image.
 If you do have ideas for illustrations, charts, and diagrams, play around with them!
 It is hard to overdo these as long as they add to the content.

 What about copyright?
 That is a whole other kettle of fish.
 Short story: you should use copyright-free images such as those from Wikimedia and Unsplash.
 While I try to play by the rules, I have never heard of small-time bloggers getting in trouble for using copyrighted images.
 Do with that information what you like.
-(I am also not a lawyer, so do not take this as legal advice)
+(I am also not a lawyer, so what do I know?)

 You should also perform a quick link check.
 Did you add all the hyperlinks that you meant to?
 Are they pointing to the correct web pages?
 Have you included links to your own content?
 Getting your URLs mixed up can be surprisingly easy, and people will rarely tell you if they notice that mistake.